jakobib/angularjs2014/angularjs-library-services.md

 </ul>
 ```

-will display every index-item `value` of the `data` scope, if the subfield
-`data.id` exists for the specific item.
-Combined with the option to reuse other
-prebuilt modules, this greatly enriches the possibilities of DOM-manipulation.
+will display every index-item `value` of the `data` scope, if the subfield `data.id` exists for the specific item.
+Combined with the option to reuse other prebuilt modules, this greatly enriches the possibilities of DOM-manipulation.
+A lot of useful modules can be found at <http://ngmodules.org/>.

-* declarative HTML (custom HTML tags and attributes) as "directives"
-* expressions and templates (logic features of AngularJS such as `ng-if` and `ng-repeat`)
-* separation of logic/view layer
-* separated scopes and two-way data-binding (`{{variable}}`)

-* AngularJS is designed to facilitate unit testing.
-Functionality of
-  applications is broken into parts that can be tested and reused
-  independently.

-* modules, some of them listed at <http://ngmodules.org/> [@ngmodules]

 ...aka widgets...to build applications...